-Join us for the launch on May 12 at 1pm – All events are virtual, free and open to the public!
+All events are virtual, free and open to the public!

 Children’s Theater of Madison’s Young Playwrights (YP) is an annual program that celebrates giving voice to young writers through the art and craft of playwriting.The YP program’s mission is to develop relationships between Dane County youth, professional theater artists, and educators.
 It begins with residencies at area-high schools and ends with staged readings at the Young Playwrights Festival in May.
 This year 4 schools participated, involving 70 students.

 During the residencies, each student created a ten-minute play unique to their own creative ideas.
 The student-written plays were then reviewed by theater professionals, teachers and peers.
 From these residencies, one to two plays were selected from each school for our staged readings at the Young Playwrights Festival, where they are directed and acted by professional theater artists and experienced actors.
 In addition to the high school residency, CTM also hosts the middle-school program Young Playwrights for Change.
 Developed in 2015 by the American Alliance for Theatre & Education (AATE) & Theatre for Young Audiences USA (TYA/USA), this national program engages students from across the country in a theme-based writing competition.
 Area middle school students worked with CTM teaching artists to learn basic playwriting techniques, wrote a 10-minute play based on a theme, and received feedback on their scripts.
 One script will be read at this festival and will go on to represent CTM at the national-level competition.